 In 2022, NASS published research which looked at What do patients value and need in the diagnosis, treatment and care of axial spondyloarthritis as part of Aspiring to Excellence.
 Our aim was to provide a lived experience perspective to balance the mainly clinical view expressed through National Institute for Health and Care Excellence (NICE) Guideline 65.
+The NICE Guideline is a set of national recommendations on what treatment and care people with axial SpA should get.

-The study found that people with axial SpA don't see managing their condition as linear, or one that can be defined by a pathway.
-Instead, living with axial SpA is a series of touchpoints that often need a holistic (rounded), as well as clinical, approach.
+The study found that people with axial SpA don't see managing their condition as being in a straight line.Instead, living with axial SpA needs a holistic (rounded), as well as clinical, approach.
 From the research, we were able to develop a set of ten values-based quality standards.
 These standards, and the wider research results, will be firmly embedded in every area we cover with the Gold Standard in Treatment and Care.